This post contains affiliate links. Read the full disclosure here.

 process showing how to make a cookie dough bar

-How to make Holiday Cookie Dough Bars
+How to make Holiday Cookie Dough Brownie Bites

 These are so fun to make for any occasion, so here are a few fun ways you could jazz them up for various holidays!: